AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/maestro-modules.md

 ### Watch Events

-This trigger module starts a scenario when a record, record type, or workspace is created, updated, or deleted in Maestro
+This trigger module starts a scenario when a record, record type, or workspace is created, updated, or deleted in Maestro.

 <table style="table-layout:auto">
   <col/>